 For instance, let’s pretend the number at the top of your deck is a 5.
 There are currently three building piles in the centre of the table with a 3, 6 and 11.
 Because you have a 5, you’ll want to place it down but the next numbers that can go on one of the building piles has to be either a 4, 6 or 11.
 If you check your hand or your stock pile, you’ve discovered. that you have a 4 available.
 By placing the 4, you get to also put down your 5 and flip over to the next card in your deck.
 Your turn continues until there’s nothing left for you to play, so you’ll have to wait to either draw more cards or hope that your opponent sets you up nicely when your next turn comes around.

 Capiche?
 We always get mad when we know our opponent is withholding the number we need them to put down, which prevents us from playing the card at the top of our deck.

 Who doesn’t love a little Cyanide & Happiness during their day?
-Joking Hazard is one of the best card games for adults and allows three or more “bad people” to build funny and terrible comics about all those taboo dinner conversation topics.
+Joking Hazard is one of the best (and most fun) card games for adults and allows three or more “bad people” to build funny and terrible comics about all those taboo dinner conversation topics.

 To play, you’ll all need to find a civilised way of deciding a judge to start off with, then draw seven cards from the deck.
 Flip over the top card on the deck to reveal your starting card.
 The judge will place one card down from their hand before the other players put down their cards, but face down.
 The judge then shuffles the cards (referred to as “the punchline”) and picks their favourite as the winner.
 The winning card goes back to the player who played it, and the title of judge moves to the next player in the circle.